Yian17/Computer-Vision---Image-Matting/README.md

 ## Algorithm
 I implemented the triangulation matting algorithm.
 The algorithm takes four RGB images as input (Composite 1, Background 1, Composite 2, Background 2) and produces two images as output---a grayscale Alpha Matte, and an RGB Object image.

+## Report
+I wrote a report which invesitgates on the performance of pictures with different conditions.
+This report is under the report folder.